YigitEXP/YigitEXP/README.md

         - **International UAV Competition**
         - **UGV** (Unmanned Ground Vehicle)
         - **USV** (Unmanned Surface Vehicle)
   **Role**: I led UI development and worked on both frontend and parts of the backend.
 I integrated external tools into the system.
-I also contributed to mobile-side programming and supported cross-platform compatibility.
+I also contributed to mobile side programming and supported cross platform compatibility.

 ## 🔧 Skills & Tools I Use